just-buildsystem/justbuild/doc/future-designs/just-lock.md

                       User must pass it also to `just-mr`.
   --launcher JSON     Local launcher to use for commands.
 Given as a JSON list of strings.
                       If missing, ["env", "--"] is used.
 User must pass it also to `just-mr`.
-  --clone JSON        Object with keys repository names and values paths relative to the current directory.
+  --clone JSON        Mapping from filesystem path to pair of repository name and a list of bindings.
-                      Each specified repository will be cloned to its respective paths and the corresponding repository descriptions in the output configuration will be made to point to these clones.
+                      For each map entry, the repository found by following the bindings from the given repository, after all repositories have been imported, will be cloned in the specified filesystem directory and its description in the output configuration made to point to this clone.
+                      The specified repository names must be known, i.e., an initial repository or declared import, and both the initial and target repositories will be kept during deduplication.
 ```

 - Notes: